Sustainability

 Further Actions Toward Goals

-3. Our People
+Our People

 Our Commitment

-We believe a healthy place to work is one that fosters holistic health including work-life balance, financial health, professional development, physical and mental health, inclusivity, and diversity.
+We believe a healthy place to work is one that fosters holistic health — including work-life balance, financial health, professional development, physical and mental health, inclusivity, and diversity.

 What We’ve Done So Far

-- Health Benefits offered to all full-time staff
+- Health benefits offered to all full-time staff.

-- Annual staff retreats
+- Bi-annual staff retreats re-implemented.

-- Mechanic apprentice program
+- Mechanic apprentice program offered.

 Further Actions Toward Goals